Save Yourself From Getting Sued... Improve your Web Accessibility Now

 - Verify and Document Remediation - Now that your site has been fixed, the ADA related changes need to be verified and documented.

 - Get Trained - Your site keeps changing.
 Do you know how to ensure your site is compliant moving forward?
-Training management, content authors, and site developers is the key to ensure your site becomes accessible and stays that way.
+Training management, content authors, and site developers are the key to ensure your site becomes accessible and stays that way.

 - Maintain - Just because you are trained, that doesn’t mean the occasional content issue won’t arise.
 Stay on top of your ever-changing site with regular accessibility audits and seek help if you need it.